 • Samar Shah, Head of Operations, Digit

-We wanted to get to the bottom of how each of these companies may think about wielding the power they have to encourage consumers to make certain financial decisions – whether that be through automated savings (with Digit), trading stocks (with Robinhood), investing for your future (with Wealthfront), providing a seamless integration between finance products (with Plaid), or through products like Student Loan Refinancing, SoFi Invest, and a cash management account with SoFi Money.
+We wanted to get to the bottom of how each of these companies may think about wielding the power they have to encourage consumers to make certain financial decisions – whether that be through automated savings (with Digit), trading stocks (with Robinhood), investing for your future (with Wealthfront), providing a seamless integration between finance products (with Plaid), or through products like Student Loan Refinancing, SoFi Invest, and a checking and savings account with SoFi Checking and Savings.

 One of our favorite takeaways from the conversation was a remark from Faith, who leads up Product Design here at SoFi: